solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 The address of this PDA will use some bytes -- to prevent griefing and namespace the PDAs -- and the rewards distribution epoch number as a little-endian u64 as seeds.
 Specifically: `[b"EpochRewards",b"PartitionData", &epoch.to_le_bytes()]`.
-The owning program should be the Sysvar program id:
+The owning program will be the Sysvar program id:
 `Sysvar1111111111111111111111111111111111111`.

 ## Impact